guthraiel/guthraiel/README.md

 - Hi!!
-- I'm Guthraiel, a 15 y/o student from Slovakia!
+- I'm Guthraiel, a 15 y/o student from god knows where.
-- I'm working on getting better at coding in preparation for university.
+- I'm working on getting better at coding and game development
 - If you're ever able to look over my stuff I'd greatly appreciate it!
 I mainly make silly little games :D
 - You can also find me on discord, @guthraiel!
 - current project : screaming lake (visual novel)